g4eml/RP2040_Synth/README.md

 6. Type “RP2040” in the search box.

 7. Locate the entry for 'Raspberry Pi Pico/RP2040 by Earle F. Philhower, III' and click 'Install'

+### Installing the required library

+1. From the Arduino IDE select (Tools > Manage Libraries)
+2. Search for 'JTEncode' Scroll down to find the Etherkit JTEncode library by Jason Milldrum.
+3. Click Install

 #### Downloading the Software.